1. All students must fulfill the “Difference and Justice” requirement.

 B.A.
 DEGREE GRADUATION REQUIREMENTS

-(3) Completion of two semesters of First-Year Seminar.
+· Every student must take two semesters of First-Year Seminar.
 Transfer students may be exempt.

-(5) Promotion to the Upper College by passing moderation.
+· Every student must be promoted to the Upper College by passing moderation.

-(7) Completion of an acceptable senior project.
+· Every student must complete an acceptable senior project.

 GRADUATION REQUIREMENTS FOR THE CONSERVATORY OF MUSIC